 Liability coverage also covers family members or friends behind the wheel, as well as damage following rental car accidents.

 The coverages listed above do not apply to the driver’s own damages or injuries.
-Additional coverage, such as collision coverage or uninsured motorist coverage, serve the purposes of filling these gaps.
-Collision coverage pays for repairs/replacements to damaged vehicles.
+Additional coverage, such as collision coverage or uninsured motorist coverage, serves the purpose of filling these gaps.
+Collision coverage pays for repairs/replacements of damaged vehicles.

 Uninsured motorist coverage provides coverage in the event that you have an accident with an individual without insurance.
 This insurance coverage also covers hit-and-run accidents.